 omlox is an open and interoperable standard for a real-time location system (RTLS) in industry.
-The focus of omlox is to define open interfaces for an interoperable localization system. omlox enables interoperability and flexibility amongst different trackable providers within single or multiple tracking zones.
+The focus of omlox is to define open interfaces for a vendor-neutral location-tracking system. omlox enables interoperability and flexibility amongst different trackable providers within single or multiple tracking zones.

 omlox consists of two parts…